What is the Digital Divide?

 All this shows that we still have a significant portion of the population who are unable to use the Internet for such activities as connecting with loved ones, job searches, accessing information on housing and social services, online learning opportunities and finding important health information.

 With current wireless technology and lots of usable recycled PC equipment, there are ways to close this gap significantly if these resources were allocated properly.
 This is exactly what we have been doing through Connecting for Good since we started in 2011!

 There is a second aspect to the Digital Divide; the gap between available technology and the use of these resources by nonprofit organizations.
 While corporate America is developing and using new technology at a dizzying pace, some estimate that nonprofit organizations are five years or more behind in being able to make effective use of what is currently available.
-Learn more about how we help nonprofits, schools and churches.
+Learn more about how Connecting for Good is helping nonprofits, schools and churches.